heather7283/cclip/README.md

 > cclipd uses wlr_data_control_unstable_v1 wayland protocol for clipboard interaction.
 Your compositor must support it in order for you to use cclip.
 > You can check if your compositor supports wlr_data_control_unstable_v1 [here](https://wayland.app/protocols/wlr-data-control-unstable-v1#compositor-support).

-Run `cclipd -h` and `cclip help` for description of command line arguments.
+Run `cclipd -h` and `cclip -h` for description of command line arguments.

 **For now, you need to create directory for database file manually.
 This will be fixed in the future.
 For now, just `mkdir -p ~/.local/share/cclip`**